Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 June 20, 2014: The UN Human Rights Council upheld Vietnam’s appointment to the Council, despite Vietnam’s implementation of only 182 of 227 recommendations made by the Council to improve human rights in Vietnam.

-June 26, 2014: Truong Duy Nhat’s appeal over his two-year sentence was denied.
+June 26, 2014: Truong Duy Nhat’s appeal over his two-year sentence was denied at his appeal trial.

 June 26, 2014: Labor rights activist Do Thi Minh Hanh was released from prison, while colleagues Nguyen Hoang Quoc Hung and Doan Huy Chuong remained in prison.